Create a Kubernetes cluster using GitLab

 Refer to the Civo Terraform provider and the Kubernetes Terraform provider documentation for further resource options.

-For this demo I will use the default values from the variables.tf file that is present in the project.
+For this demo, I will use the default values from the variables.tf file that is present in the project.

-Screenshot of the default variables.tf file
+variables.tf file

 Provisioning the cluster